readthedocs/ethicalads.io/content/pages/learning-hub/advertiser-guide.md

-title: Advertiser's Guide
+title: A Guide to Developer Advertising
 slug: advertiser-guide
-description: A guide to help advertisers get the most out of our network.
+description: How to advertise to developers while preserving user privacy.
-subtitle: Good ads start with good focus.
+subtitle: Good ads harness specificity to speak directly to developers.

 This guide tries to help you to create engaging ads for [our audience](/our-audience/) on the EthicalAds network and make sure those ads perform well once people click on them.